Build the PERFECT Smoothie

 - Whey protein isolate – Whey isolate has a higher concentration of protein than whey concentrate.
-Promix’s whey isolate holds 30-31 grams of protein per serving and is made exclusively in summer months when our cows grass on lush, green pasture at its peak.
+Promix’s whey isolate holds 30-31 grams of protein per serving and is made exclusively in summer months when our cows graze on lush, green pasture at its peak.

 Despite the very low lactose content, whey protein isolate powder is not ideal for those with extreme milk or lactose allergies, or for athletes who avoid dairy and animal products.

 - Micellar casein protein – Micellar casein is a fantastic option for lunch, dinner, or dessert smoothies as casein molecules are much larger than whey and take longer to digest.
 Casein is ideal before bed or prolonged periods of rest to really give the body a full recharge.
-Promix’s casein protein holds 25-26 grams of protein per serving and offers the full spectrum of casein proteins: Alpha s2, Beta, and Kappa-casein.
+Promix’s casein protein holds 25-26 grams of protein per serving and offers the full spectrum of casein proteins (Alpha s2, Beta, and Kappa-casein).

 Casein protein powder is not ideal for those with milk or lactose intolerances, or for athletes who avoid dairy and animal products.

 Promix vegan protein powders are perfect for plant-based athletes or those simply looking to cut down on consumption of dairy and animal products.
-Our favorite NYC smoothie joint, Joe & the Juice, utilizes out Vegan Chocolate protein in their plant-based smoothies.
+Our favorite NYC smoothie joint, Joe & the Juice, utilizes our Vegan Chocolate protein in their plant-based smoothies.

 - Collagen peptides – Collagen peptides offer a non-dairy alternative to milk-based proteins and boast major benefits in support of hair, skin, nails, bones, joints, and connective tissues.
 With 10-20 grams of protein per serving depending on which you choose, Promix has worked to ensure we make options for pescatarian athletes.

-Collagen peptides are NOT ideal for those who avoid animal products or are looking for quick-digesting, post-workout protein unless you choose our Optimal Chocolate, which we created specifically as a post-workout collagen, complete with BCAAs.
+Collagen peptides are not ideal for those who avoid animal products or are looking for quick-digesting, post-workout protein unless you choose our Optimal Chocolate, which we created specifically as a post-workout collagen, complete with BCAAs.